 Award recipients will have demonstrated integrity in the face of challenges, a commitment to human dignity, and a dedication to excellence in all they do both inside and outside the academy.

 Two awards of $7,500 will be made for spring/summer support.
 Awardees will be expected to travel to Washington, D.C., to meet with representatives of the Gupta Family Foundation and Gupta Value Scholars from other universities.
-The timing of this travel will be in late spring 2022.
-(An additional $1,200 will be provided to each award recipient to cover travel expenses and will be funded when/if the meeting is able to be scheduled.)
+This travel will be April 5 to 7, 2024.

 A complete application will include:

 - An essay of up to 1,500 words that addresses the following: